n7tms/MarathonManager.py/notes.md

 - [ ] When calculating lead/last or current location, use the path table so everything is linear

-- [ ] Create the edit siting window and function
 - [ ] need to make sure tick (and quotes?) are not used in queries.
 - [ ] Modify participant table to handle teams (relay)